-As the green movement forges full-steam ahead more and more companies are offering paint labeled either Low VOC or No VOC.
-While these labels sound positive, few people actually know what they mean.
-Read on to learn about paint VOC.
+As the green movement forges full-steam ahead, more and more companies are offering paint labeled either "Low VOC" or "No VOC."
+While these labels sound positive, it's important to understand exactly what they mean so you can make an informed decision when buying paint.

 What Is VOC?

 Unfortunately, these unstable chemicals let off gasses that are very harmful to people and the environment, which is why the government now regulates them.

-Since VOCs are found in paints, they also buildup quite a bit in the home.
-Studies have found that levels of several organics average 2 to 5 times higher indoors than outdoors."
+Since VOCs are found in paints, they can also build up quite a bit in the home.
+According to the Environmental Protection Agency (EPA), "studies have found that levels of several organics average two to five times higher indoors than outdoors."

-In fact, sometimes the paint tinting process can add some VOCs.
+In fact, the paint tinting process can sometimes add some VOCs.
 That said, these are still a great option.

-Pros and Cons of Low and No VOC Paints
+Pros and Cons